alexhunsley/input-magazine-articles-extractor/README.md

 See `Input magazine content tagging.csv`.

-# INPUT magazine minutiae
+# INPUT magazine minutiae and notes

-The peripheral series is not numbered! did they take solicitations?
-See note at bottom of yellow index pages Cliffhanger – they published the entire binary content of memory to check it – rather than checksums!
-Not even a checksum byte per page.
+* The peripheral series is not numbered

-P article in issue 50 has no name. machine code article – claims mc is nice and easy,  not like HLLs! mc sprite routines were using &FFEE usual printing routine – kind of pointless?
+* P article in issue 50 has no name

+* one of thew machine code articles claims m/c is nice and easy, not like HLLs!

+* mc sprite routines were using the usual &FFEE usual printing routine – kind of pointless?

 # The article charts as a poster